ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-and.md

 | 8/15 | major seventh (inversion of minor second) |
 | 32/45 | diminished fifth (inversion of itself) |

 The first row consists of the perfect consonances, the next two consist of imperfect consonances, and the last two consist of dissonances.
-The category of the 8/9 ratio, which did not come from the small integer ratios, depends on which resource you consult.
+The 8/9 ratio and its inversion, which did not come from the small integer ratios, depends on which resource you consult.
 Wikipedia lists it as consonant with a "citation needed" caveat.
 <div id="controller1"></div>
 <script>
 makeInteractive("controller1",`